|Tax Bracket (Single)||Marginal Tax Rate|

 - The Wisconsin tax brackets on this page were last updated from the Wisconsin Department of Revenue in June, 2013.
 Please contact us if any of our Wisconsin tax data is incorrect or out of date.

-- Wisconsin tax return forms are available from the TaxFormFinder.org or the Wisconsin Department of Revenue.
+- Wisconsin tax return forms are available on the Wisconsin tax forms page or the Wisconsin Department of Revenue.

 - Before the official 2015 Wisconsin income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Wisconsin tax tables are released.